Lake District road trip inspiration

 Great Langdale

-Towering peaks surround quiet lanes leading towards Blea Tarn and the Langdale Pikes, making this one of the finest drives in the Lakes.
+Towering peaks surround quiet lanes leading towards Blea Tarn and the Langdale Pikes, making this one of the finest scenic drives in the Lakes.

 • Great Langdale